Orannue/web_test.github.io/_pages/joining.md

 ## Joining Us

-Our lab is looking forward to having elegant students or researchers to join us.
-Positions for Master, Ph.D., and post-doc are opening.
-If you are interested in our research and want to join us, please contact Prof. Zhao (fzhao956@ustc.edu.cn).
+Our lab warmly welcomes motivated and talented students to join us.
+We have open positions for Master's and Ph.D. programs.
+If you are passionate about our research topics and interested in becoming part of our team, please feel free to contact Assoc.
+Prof. Qi Mao at <a href="mailto:qimao@cuc.edu.cn">qimao@cuc.edu.cn</a>.

 <br>